x86byte/Obfusk8/README.md

 **Dependencies**
 The Obfusk8 library is modular.
 Core functionality relies on:
 - `Obfusk8Core.hpp`: (This file) The central header that orchestrates and provides the main obfuscation macros and primitives.
-- `xtea8.hpp`: Provides XTEA-based compile-time string encryption and optional PE section manipulation features.
+- `AES8.hpp`: Provides AES-based compile-time string encryption and optional PE section manipulation features.
 - `Resolve8.hpp`: Implements the PEB-based stealthy Windows API resolution.

 Optional helper API classes are provided in separate headers, typically located in subdirectories: